MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Belgium/how-to-apply-and-unapply-general-ledger-entries.md

 ---
     title: How to Apply and Unapply The General Ledger Entries
     description: Applying temporary general ledger entries allows companies to work with temporary and transfer accounts in the general ledger.
-Temporary and transfer accounts are used to store temporary ledger entries that are waiting for further processing into the general ledger.

     documentationcenter: ''
     author: SorenGP